Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 The HEAT pipeline had exactly one function: Find limits.

-Not *mental* limits---anyone who even made it onto the pipeline in the first place had already proven good and well they had the right stuff---but physical ones.
+Not *mental* limits - anyone who even made it onto the pipeline in the first place had already proven good and well they had the right stuff - but physical ones.
 The pipeline found the point where matter finally beat mind, where the sheer laws of physics and the limits of biology won out over willpower.
 Very, very few people had *ever* been proven like that.

 It involved…pain.
 The instructor cadre were the biggest, meanest, toughest, *fastest* sons o’ bitches Campbell had ever had the misfortune to suffer under, and they didn’t just push a body to the point of lactic buildup or fatigue.
 They pushed it to *breaking,* and then they pushed it beyond.
 They pushed until they *knew* a man could withstand the abuse, recover, heal, and then take more.